 Smithsonian National Postal Museum – The Challenge

 The Smithsonian’s William H. Gross Stamp Gallery, located at 2 Massachusetts Ave.
-NE, was undergoing a renovation, which included the construction of a new elevator shaft.
-Due to the confined interior space and conflicts with existing foundations, as well as the presence of old fill and poor bearing soils, the project structural engineer and architect specified that the elevator mat foundation be supported by helical piles.
+NE was undergoing a renovation, which included the construction of a new elevator shaft.
+Due to the confined interior space and conflicts with existing foundations, as well as the presence of old fill and poor bearing soils, the project structural engineer and architect specified that the elevator mat foundation is supported by helical piles.

 Smithsonian National Postal Museum – The Solution

 The helical pile system was recommended because of its relative ease of installation and adaptability to erratic site conditions.
 The helical piles required to meet the structural specifications were designed by the JES engineering team and incorporated numerous Helical Piles.
 This hollow shaft round pile has a 2.875” outside diameter and ASTM A572 Grade 50 x 3/8-inch thick helix blades.